 Class A finishes generally have the fewest surface defects and most consistent color and gloss.
-L-S Industries provides a variety of fabrics designed to protect those Class A surface parts like headlights, chrome parts, body panels, and grills.
+L-S Industries provides a variety of fabrics designed to protect those Class A surface parts like headlamps, chrome trim, painted door handles and mirror assemblies, and lenses.

 Spunbond is a non-woven fabric that has been used for years, popular for it’s cost and availability.
 Spunbond Polypropylene fabrics are commonly made with fine to medium dpf continuous filament fibers.
 Spunbond lamination to corrugated plastic panels provides a scratch resistant surface on a sturdy and lightweight material, perfect for packing products that need to arrive without scratches.

 A softer material offers a little padding in addition to a non-scratch surface.
 Brushed Fabric is a polyester-based textile that is made of filament yarn with a warp knit.

 Invented by Freudenberg, Evolon® microfilament textiles provide the best combination of textile and mechanical properties for a wide variety of applications.